briebug/ngrx-auto-entity/README.md

 - [x] Enhanced IEntityInfo interface with naming utilities
 - [x] Filtering of entities effects handle
 - [x] Custom transformation of data to and from the server (i.e. ISO date to Date())
+- [x] Optional data loading it not already present, with max age
 - [ ] Normalization of API with NgRx 8 functional/factory function architecture
 - [ ] Extended effects for loading indicator display, toasts or snackbars, etc.
 - [ ] Filtering of entities meta reducer handles